convertigo/convertigo-heroku/README.md

 ## How to use it ?

 ### Setup projects
 Put your builded Convertigo <project>.car in the `projects` folder.
 They will be deployed along Convertigo MBaaS as an Heroku web process.
-You can deploy one convertigo project by Heroko process or share an Heroku process for several Convertigo projects.
+You can deploy one convertigo project by Heroku process or share an Heroku process for several Convertigo projects.

 This can be integrated in a CI to deploy production Convertigo MBaaS on Heroku